 Another helpful feature is breadcrumb navigation which allows you to see an overview of your route and how to return to your starting point.

-The Best GPS Watches for Hiking
+The Best GPS Watches for Hiking in 2023

 – Water-resistant, with an easy-to-read color display, compatible with the Komooot and Suunto apps

 – Best choice for everyday wear

 The Suunto 9 has a slightly less rugged look than many other watches in this guide, making it more suitable for daily use.

 (If you’re looking for something even smaller and lighter, you might want to check out the Suunto Peak instead).

 It can be controlled by the touchscreen but also has three physical buttons, which are easier to use if you’re wearing gloves.